 The other thing about having a mountain biking jersey that looks good will make your photos of your ride look cooler.
 Think of that awesome photo with a fantastic alpine backdrop with your riding buddies.
 You don’t want to be the one with the old supermarket t-shirt, while everyone else has their favorite Fox jersey on.

-Speaking of photos, you may want to think about the colors you wear.
+Speaking of photos, you may want to think about the colours you wear.
 If you know you want to get some good snaps of your ride, a brighter color may be best.
 Dark colors and greens tend to camouflage you against your surroundings and can make for a poor picture.

 Now you know

 So there you have it.
-Choosing a new mountain bike jersey isn’t just about picking one that is cheap or one that matches your bike.
+Choosing a new mountain biking jersey isn’t just about picking one that is cheap or one that matches your bike.
 It is just as important as the set up of the bike itself.
 Materials, fit, protection, color, your location and the type of riding you do, all make a difference to your choice.
 So browse this site and have a look what is best for you.